Best Black Friday deals 2019 - Amazon, Argos, John Lewis, and Currys live offers

 Department stores are a great place to secure a deal on Black Friday and John Lewis is up there when it comes to checking out great deals on tech products.
 John Lewis also has a Black Friday page.
 Update: John Lewis’ Black Friday deals are live.
 You can save up to 20% off selected John Lewis & Partners electricals, with the Sony Bravia KD65AG8 (2019) OLED HDR 4K Ultra HD Smart Android TV, 65″ dropping from £2,599 to £1,999.
 The Sony Bravia KD49XG9005 (2019) LED HDR 4K Ultra HD Smart Android TV, 49″ was £999 and is now £899.
 It made our best TV deals of the year when priced higher so it’s a good pick this Black Friday.
 You can also get a free Samsung Q-Series Soundbar when you buy selected QLED TVs.

-Outside TVs there’s a Philips S9211/26 Series 9000 Wet and Dry Electric Shaver which was £149.99 now £54.99.
-Dyson’s are also popular during the shopping event, the V8 Animal Complete Cordless Vacuum Cleaner was £399 now £299 or the V11 Absolute for £599.
+Outside TVs the Philips S9211/26 Series 9000 Wet and Dry Electric Shaver was reduced from £149.99 to £54.99 so this is a deal which might pop up again.
+Dyson’s are also popular during the shopping event; the V8 Animal Complete Cordless Vacuum Cleaner was £399 now £299 or the V11 Absolute for £599.
 The Bosch Athlet is down to £129 too – that’s from £278.
 Get the Samsung Galaxy Buds with Qi Wireless Charging down from £139 to £109.
 There’s also Stand Mixers with £100 off, Emma Original Memory Foam Mattress for £389.40 and a washing machine with £100 off, a 3-door fridge freezer down to £1,349.99 from £1,748.99 and a Lavazza A Modo Mio Jolie Espresso Coffee Machine down to £49.
 We have a page full of John Lewis Black Friday deals that are live now and predictions too.

 If you’re looking for a laptop, a sound system like the Sonos or gadgets for your home there will be plenty to choose from.
 John Lewis also has the Never Knowingly Undersold promise, which basically means it compares its prices daily against other brands, even on Black Friday.
 The John Lewis Christmas advert has also launched with Excitable Edgar going on sale for £15 on the website.